Leptune/sqflite_entities_encrypted/README.md

 ## Motivation

-Sqflite (https://pub.dev/packages/sqflite) is a cool and powerful sqlite package that supports a lot of stuff, including:
+Sqflite (https://pub.dev/packages/sqflite_sqlcipher) is a cool and powerful sqflite_sqlcipher package that supports a lot of stuff, including:

 * Support transactions and batches